-The maestro of Kitengela Hot Glass bobs and weaves around the domed room as if he’s doing a dance of fire.
-For the fruit bowl, he starts by gathering a small portion of melted glass from the furnace.
-It’s imperative to keep the tip of the hollow pipe red hot as he shapes the piece into a round ball with damp, folded-up newspapers.
+Kitengela Hot Glass’ thirsty furnace uses 350 litres of used oil per day.
+This afternoon, the top gaffer (master glassblower) is going to make a clear ruffle-edged bowl with a blue spiral.
+The maestro of Kitengela Hot Glass bobs and weaves around the domed room doing a dance of fire.
+He starts by gathering a small portion of melted glass from the furnace.
+It’s imperative to keep the tip of the hollow pipe red hot for this gather.
+He shapes the piece into a round ball with damp, folded-up newspapers.

-“Since we are applying blue spirals on the item, we use a blue powder which is basically a form of blue window glass.
-To prepare the spirals, a helper gathers a bit of glass on a separate pipe and rolls it on a steel table (the marver).
-He collects the powder evenly so it forms a kind of skin,” explains Thomas.
+"To put a decorative spiral on the item, we use a powder which is basically coloured window glass.
+To prepare the spiral, an assistant gathers a bit of glass on a separate rod and rolls it on a steel table (the marver) over the powder evenly, forming a skin,” explains Thomas.